For showtimes, click here.

 Delays were caused by Leslie Howard's tardiness and Bette Davis' ankle injury.
 The worst delay, however, was caused by director Archie Mayo's flub.
 In one scene, a mounted moose head was in the background behind Bogie.
 Mayo improperly framed the shot, and as a result, it appeared as if Bogie had a moose head.
 The scene had to be reshot so he didn't look strange.

 3. There was another ending.

-Warner Brothers and producer Hal B. Wallis worried that the play’s bleak ending wouldn’t resonate on-screen.
-Therefore, two alternate endings were filmed which proposed happier endings.
+Warner Brothers and producer Hal B. Wallis worried that the play’s bleak ending wouldn’t resonate with movie audiences.
+Therefore, two alternate endings were filmed which had happier finales.
 However, after screening them, it was decided that the original ending was the best – much to the relief of Bogie and Howard.